 Ecstasy is considered slightly less addictive than other drugs such as opioids due to its unique effects and the tendency for individuals to become psychologically rather than physiologically or physically dependent.
 Physically, ecstasy causes many of the same effects as stimulant drugs like cocaine, including an increase in body temperature, blood pressure, and heart rate.
 Some of the adverse effects that users who have taken large amounts of ecstasy include blurred vision, clenching or grinding of teeth, muscle tension, feeling faint or dizzy, nausea, and sweating or cold chills.

 In severe cases, ecstasy can cause such severe hyperthermia, or a very large increase in body temperature, that it results in the failure of the liver, kidneys, or even the cardiovascular system.
 Another risk of ecstasy is that its tendency to inspire users to be sexually and socially uninhibited has been found to result in individuals being more likely to have unprotected sex, which makes ecstasy users more likely to contract sexually transmitted diseases like AIDS or HIV.
-In terms of treatment, individuals who have become dependent on ecstasy can recover in addiction treatment programs and, as is the case with cocaine addiction, receive great benefit from psychotherapy and counseling.
+In terms of treatment, individuals who have become dependent on ecstasy can recover in addiction treatment programs and, as is the case with cocaine addiction, receive great benefits from psychotherapy and counseling.

-The Palm Beach Institute is On Your Side — Call Us Today
+The Palm Beach Institute Is on Your Side — Call Us Today

-In order to justify the many risks of substance abuse, users will often tell themselves that their drug of choice is less risky than others, which fosters denial or alleviates their fear of the possible adverse reactions.
+In order to justify the many risks of substance abuse, users will often tell themselves that their drug of choice is less risky than others, which fosters denial or alleviates their fear of possible adverse reactions.
 However, individuals who have become dependent on cocaine or ecstasy can take solace in the fact that recovery is possible and attainable.
 If you or someone you love is suffering from addiction to cocaine, ecstasy, or some other harmful substance and would benefit from treatment, the Palm Beach Institute can help.
 We have a team of experienced recovery specialists available, each of whom has helped countless individuals in finding the treatments and programs that could deliver them back to sobriety, health, and fulfillment.
-At the Palm Beach Institute, we’re always on your side; call us today at 855-534-3574 or contact us online.
+At the Palm Beach Institute, we’re always on your side; call us today at (866) 804-6507 or contact us online.